winlp4ever/imagecaptioning/instructions.md

 You can download the datasets manually, or use the script we have written with command `python download_dataset.py`.
 Remember, the dataset files are quite big (20 Gb in total), so be patient, the download will take some time to finish.

 After that, you are all good.
 Just type the command `python train.py`.
 If you have troubles, try reduce the batch-size (default 128) to 64 or smaller number with flag `--batch-size`, for ex, `python train.py --batch-size 64`

+(Consider using a machine with GPU to train, otherwise it will take very long time to converge)

 Run the evaluation with `bleu` score as evaluation metric with command `python eval.py` (default BLEU-1)